MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableAutoExclusions

-Indicates whether to disable the Automatic Exclusions feature for the server.
+Specifies whether to disable the Automatic Exclusions feature for the server.
 Valid values are:

 - $true: Windows Defender disables the Automatic Exclusions feature for the server.
 - $false: Windows Defender enables the Automatic Exclusions feature for the server.
 This is the default value.